HL7/fhir-ichom-breast-cancer-ig/input/pagecontent/fhir-basics.md

 ### FHIR overview

-Fast healthcare interoperability resources (FHIR) is a Health Level 7 (HL7) platform specification that supports the exchange of healthcare information between healthcare systems and applications.
+Fast healthcare interoperability resources ([FHIR]({{site.data.fhir.path}})) is a Health Level 7 (HL7) platform specification that supports the exchange of healthcare information between healthcare systems and applications.
 Medical data must be available and understandable when patients move around the healthcare ecosystem.
-To assure this, FHIR defines a set of capabilities used across the healthcare process, in all jurisdictions, and in lots of different contexts.
+To ensure this, FHIR defines a set of capabilities used across the healthcare process, in all jurisdictions, and in lots of different contexts.
 FHIR is universally applicable, meaning that it can be used in a broad variety of implementation environments, e.g. EHR-based data sharing, mobile phone apps, and cloud communications.
 Also, FHIR has a strong focus on fast and easy implementation, which lowers the barriers of entry for new developers to work with FHIR.

 ### Clinical application